-The south and north ends of the stadium were developed between 1954-58.
+The southern end or Tribuna de Capuchinos was developed in 1956, whilst the northern end(Tribuna de Misericordia) was built in 1962 following the sale of Garry to Barcelona.
 Each featured a two-tiered stand, the roofs of which were supported by props.
 The stands were irregularly shaped due to the surrounding streets, whilst the south-east corner continued the balcony theme with a narrow crescent-shaped construction that featured five tiers of palcos or booths.
-This was linked to the new east stand in the early 1970s, which followed the shape of the old curved east terrace.
+This was linked to the new east stand in 1972, which followed the shape of the old curved east terrace.
 Again, this was a double-deck stand with a supported flat roof.
 With little room remaining, floodlights had to be mounted on squat little gantries atop of the corner blocks and along the roof of the new east stand.
 San Mamés was now totally enclosed and a veritable lion’s den, which considering that St. Mammes had been thrown to the lions, seemed entirely appropriate.
 You can watch the development of San Mamés from its opening to its final day on the fantastic CGI video.

 The rebuilding of San Mamés took 20 years to complete and whilst the club continued to produce many great footballers from their academy or quarry (Fans joked that such was the strength of Athletic players, they must be chiselled from the rock of a local quarry), in truth the club rarely competed at the top.
 Whilst the league was won in 1955-56 followed by the first taste of European football a year later, it was the Copa del Rey that remained Athletic’s forte.
 The trophy was won a total of five times between 1955 and 1973, with the club finishing runners-up on a further two occasions.
 League form improved in the 1970s and Athletic made regular appearances in Europe, reaching the final of the UEFA Cup in 1976, losing out to Juventus on away goals in a two-legged final.
 It was the league title, however, that the fans craved and they wouldn’t have long to wait, but first of all, San Mamés was about to undergo another remodelling.